justinbarias/justinbarias.github.io/_posts/2018-04-27-aks-production-pipeline.markdown

 * Monitoring (Prometheus + Grafana)
 * Extend helm charts to include ingress controller config (especially for production)
 * Modify production deployments to do rolling update policy on replication controllers, or do blue/green releases.
+* Ingress controllers and ingresses, as well as securing them with TLS via LetsEncrypt